Who We Are

 412-788-6505, ext.
 222

 Amanda Leavitt joined the ATS staff in 2022 as program assistant for initiatives.
-She supports the work of the institutional initiatives ATS administers on behalf of the membership, which include the Pathways for Tomorrow project.
+She supports the work of the institutional initiatives ATS administers on behalf of the membership, which includes the Pathways for Tomorrow Initiative.

 A certified coach through the National Association for Youth Ministry, Leavitt most recently served as director of next generation ministry at Venice Presbyterian Church in McDonald, Pennsylvania, and as director of youth ministry at Bethany Presbyterian Church in Bridgeville, Pennsylvania.
 She earned a bachelor of science degree in biblical studies with a concentration in youth ministry from Cairn University.